AdnanHodzic/auto-cpufreq/README.md

 `sudo auto-cpufreq --live`

 Necessary changes are temporarily made to the system which are lost with system reboot.
 This mode is made to evaluate what the system would behave with auto-cpufreq permanently running on the system.

+### Overriding governor

+`sudo auto-cpufreq --force=governor`

+Force use of either "powersave" or "performance" governors.
+Setting to "reset" will go back to normal mode Please note that any set override will persist even after reboot.

 ### Install - auto-cpufreq daemon